O‘ahu Where To Eat

 Culture, Food, Oʻahu, O‘ahu Arts + Culture, O‘ahu Where To Eat, Restaurants, Where To Eat

-Drive some of Hawaii’s main thoroughfares and you might notice a curious thing: The presence of restaurants declaring themselves “drive-ins,” although that is clearly not the case.
-An idea popularized in the 1950s across America and recreated in the Islands with local-style plate lunches, loco moco and saimin, Hawaii drive-in restaurants now operate as traditional
+*This story was updated in January 2026.
+Drive some of Hawaiʻi’s main thoroughfares and you might notice a curious thing: The presence of restaurants declaring themselves “drive-ins,” although that is clearly not the case.
+An idea popularized in the 1950s across America and recreated in the Islands with local-style plate lunches, loco moco and saimin,

 poi oahu hawaii